-Dr. Warmack earned a bachelor's degree in education and master's degree in sociology from Delta State University.
-He earned his doctorate in educational leadership with a specialization in higher education from Union University in Jackson, Tennessee, and his post-doctoral studies in educational leadership at Harvard University School of Education.

-Dr. Warmack is married to LaKisha Warmack and they have one daughter, Morgan.
+Warmack earned a bachelor's degree in education and his master's degree in sociology at Delta State University.
+He earned his doctorate in educational leadership with a specialization in higher education from Union University in Jackson, Tennessee, and his post-doctoral studies in educational leadership at Harvard University.
+School of Education.
+Warmack and his wife LaKisha have one daughter, Morgan.